ocaml-community/utop/README.md

 ### Manually, with ocamlfind

-This section describe methods using ocamlfind.
+This section describe methods using `ocamlfind`.
 These are no longer tested, so there is no guarantee they still work.

 If you want to create a custom toplevel with utop instead of the